mr55p-dev/ChessAgent/README.md

 ## Build the games

 1. Build a local binary of `pgn-extract` using the makefile at `vendor/pgn-extract/src/Makefile`
-2. Install the stockfish command line tool, and ensure it is accessable in your `$PATH` and can be called by python.
+2. Install the stockfish command line tool (v15), and ensure it is accessable in your `$PATH` and can be called by python.
 3. Ensure the `bzcat` utility is available.
 4. Download the data file, available [here](https://database.lichess.org).
 The file used in this training is from April 2018.
+Place it in the data directory and ensure the path specified in `generator.py` points to the proper name.
+5. Ensure the `requirements.txt` are satisfied
+6. Run `python3 badchess.py --help` for a list of commands.

 The model used for training is specified in `badchess.py`